How are porcelain tiles produced?

 Ceramic pigments are added to the slip to obtain the various coloured bodies.
 Mixing is carried out in a high speed blunger tank.
 This process is omitted for a basic body with the natural body colour.

 Excess water in the slip is removed via spray dryer.
 The process involves pumping the slip into an atomizer consisting of nozzles.
-Moisture of the slip droplets are dried as they are heated b rising hot air.
-Once all moisture is removed, the liquid slip will turn into powder form.
+Moisture of the slip droplets are dried as they are heated by rising hot air.
+The liquid slip will then turn into powder form.

 Prior to firing, the green tile goes through a drying process to further remove excess moisture at a slow rate and in a relatively high humidity atmosphere to prevent shrinkage cracks.

-After the green tiles are dried, the next step is to add printing and patterns with silk screen printing printer to give the tile a distinctive design.
+After the green tiles are dried, the next step is to add printing and patterns with laser inkjet to cover the body colour and to obtain the required effect, colour and texture on the tiles.
+This step will also improve its resistance towards staining and to give the tile a distinctive design.
 A layer of glaze material is then applied on top to provide moisture resistant and decoration, as they can also be coloured or use to produce special texture.

-The finished tiles are then sent for polishing process is where tiles are ground and polished to give their surface a nice glossy finish.
-With the different degree of polishing and the application of different abrasive tools, tiles can be polished to a glossy mirror finished or a lapato finished.
+Lastly, most finished tiles are then sent for polishing.
+This process is where tiles are ground and polished to give their surface a nice glossy finish.
+With the different degree of polishing and the application of different abrasive tools, tiles can be polished to a glossy mirror finish or a lapato finish.
 Finished tiles can have their edges rectified or non-rectified.
 Rectification is generally called “squaring”, this is the process where the tiles’ edges are cut or ground to a uniform work size with very minor variation for the ease of installation.